Vaping-Associated Pulmonary Illness

 TDH will investigate any cases reported to look for common factors and collect information on specific components or brands of vaping products that may be the source of the illness.

-*Evidence of respiratory illness, with no other cause identified, and report vaping in the last 90 days
+*Case - evidence of respiratory illness, with no other cause identified, and report vaping in the last 90 days.

 - Patient’s home county